-Here we list Charlotte Mason resource websites as well as Charlotte Mason-oriented blogs.
+On this page of Everything Charlotte Mason, we list Charlotte Mason resource websites as well as Charlotte Mason-oriented blogs.
 Don’t see yours, or a favorite?
-Or need a correction?
+Need a correction?
 Contact us here!

 Catherine Levison — Insight from one of the “elders” of the modern CM educational movement and author of the books Charlotte Mason Education, More Charlotte Mason Education and A Literacy Education.